kennethdean2010/tutorials/HOW-TO-automated-software-deployment/README.md

 ##Smart Computer Group

 We leverage Smart Computer Groups to handle the logic of determining when software should be deployed, updated or removed from a particular workstation.
+Naturally, each of our policies are scoped to their applicable Smart Computer Group.